What is the Tdap vaccine?

 Regardless of when a mother receives Tdap, efforts should be made to also assure that all family members and caregivers who will have close contact with the newborn also receive a dose of Tdap, to continue to provide the protection of cocooning.
 Health care providers should recommend Tdap vaccination of family members (cocooning) during prenatal care visits and at the time of delivery.
 Ideally, the mother and all family members should be vaccinated at least 2 weeks prior to coming in contact with the newborn baby.

-NEW!
 Should providers continue to offer Tdap as part of routine preconception care?

 No, Tdap is no longer encouraged during preconception visits.
 The best time to administer Tdap to your patients who are pregnant or are trying to conceive is at 27-36 weeks gestation of each pregnancy.
 Providers may consider postponing preconception Tdap vaccination but if Tdap is administered at a preconception visit (for example, if pertussis is circulating in the patient’s community), Tdap should be administered again during pregnancy at 27-36 weeks gestation in order to provide optimal protection to the baby during its first months of life.